-When considering a vaccine clinic for COVID-19 or simply a recall program to fill your practice’s schedule for COVID-19 boosters, your practice may also consider opportunities like these to maximize care for teen patients and even their tagalong siblings.
+When considering a vaccine clinic for COVID-19 or simply a recall program to fill your practice’s schedule for COVID-19 boosters, your practice may also consider opportunities to maximize care for teen patients and even their tagalong siblings.
 Choose goals that offer the most impact in order to reduce confusion, logistical errors, and burnout.

 For example, you may choose to only focus on giving COVID boosters and flu vaccines (the CDC approves and encourages this).
 On the other hand, if your practice has noted a low HPV vaccination rate, it may be more efficacious to focus on COVID-19 boosters and HPV vaccine recall – or simply to add “recall eligible HPV vaccine patients” to your COVID booster workflow.

 Ready to start offering vaccines en masse?
 Drive-thru and in-person clinics are a great way to reach many patients in a short period.
-Here's how to get started.

 Hosting a Vaccine Event at Your Practice (or Elsewhere)

-The PCC blog has covered drive-thru flu and other vaccine clinics before – check out the post for lots of information about where and how to host your vaccine event, from parking lot permissions to getting the vaccines in arms.
+The PCC blog has covered drive-thru flu and other vaccine clinics before – check out this post for lots of information about where and how to host your vaccine event, from parking lot permissions to getting the vaccines in arms.
 Here’s a brief summary:

 - For drive-thru clinics: choose a safe location approved by your landlord or property owner

 - Set up can be minimal, but you may benefit from tents, an outdoor table, a wifi extender, and a 2D scanner for vaccines